-Rarely, glomerulopathy, immunoglobulin A (IgA) nephropathy, and renal amyloidosis occur in ankylosing spondylitis .
+Rarely, glomerulopathy, immunoglobulin A nephropathy, and renal amyloidosis occur in ankylosing spondylitis .

-Spondyloarthropathies are diagnosed according to the Assessment of Spondyloarthritis International Society (ASAS) Classification criteria .
-These criteria only apply to patients < 40 years old or those with inflammatory back pain for > 3 months.
-The criteria consider imaging, HLA-B27, and the features of spondyloarthropathy.
+Spondyloarthropathies are diagnosed according to the Assessment of Spondyloarthritis International Society (ASAS) classification criteria .
+These criteria only apply to patients aged under 40 years old or those with inflammatory back pain for over 3 months.
+The criteria include imaging, HLA-B27 status, and the features of spondyloarthropathy.

-Imaging typically includes plain radiographs and magnetic resonance imaging (MRI).
-Sacroiliitis on plain radiography is specific for spondyloarthropathies.
-It may take several years before sacroiliitis is observed on imaging.
+Imaging typically includes plain radiographs and magnetic resonance imaging.
+Sacroiliitis (inflammation of the lower spine) on plain radiography is specific for spondyloarthropathies.
+It may take several years before sacroiliitis is visible on imaging.

-Laboratory evaluation should include full blood count, complete metabolic panel, and erythrocyte sedimentation rate or C-reactive protein.
-The ESR and CRP are elevated in about 50% of patients.
-Increased levels of CRP are a good predictor of radiographic progression and better response to tumour necrosis factor (TNF) inhibitors .
+Laboratory evaluations should include a full blood count, a complete metabolic panel, and erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP).
+The ESR and CRP are elevated in about 50% of patients with spondyloarthropathy.
+Elevated CRP is a good predictor of radiographic progression and better response to tumour necrosis factor (TNF) inhibitors .

 The differential diagnoses for spondyloarthropathies is based on the distribution of the affected joints.

-The goal of treatment for spondyloarthropathies is to improve function, decrease pain, and decrease complications.
-Management should include lifestyle interventions such as an exercise program to maintain posture, strength, and range of movement.
+The goal of treatment for spondyloarthropathies is to improve function, decrease pain, and reduce the risk of complications.
+Management should include lifestyle interventions, including an exercise program to maintain posture, strength, and range of movement.
 Patients should also be monitored for osteoporosis and encouraged to cease smoking.

-Non-steroidal anti-inflammatory drugs (NSAIDs) are considered to be the first line treatment for axial ankylosing spondylitis.
-They are quite effective and reduce pain, tenderness, and stiffness in 80% of patients.
-Patients who do not respond to NSAIDs may benefit from anti-tumour necrosis factor (anti-TNF-alpha) therapy, such as infliximab, etanercept, or adalimumab.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are considered to be the first-line treatment for axial ankylosing spondylitis.
+They are quite effective, reducing pain, tenderness, and stiffness in 80% of patients.
+Patients who do not respond to NSAIDs may benefit from anti-TNF-alpha therapy, such as infliximab, etanercept, or adalimumab.
 These can reduce the spinal and peripheral joint inflammation of ankylosing spondylitis and control extra-articular symptoms.

 Disease-modifying anti-rheumatic drugs (DMARDs) include sulfasalazine and methotrexate.
 Intra-articular corticosteroid injections have a modest benefit for peripheral arthritis .

-Treatment for psoriatic arthritis targets the joints and skin lesions.
-Anti-TNF-alpha therapy has radicalised the treatment for psoriatic arthritis, with significant improvement in symptoms and delay in progression of the disease.
-Secukinumab, an anti-IL-17A monoclonal antibody, is effective at treating psoriasis and psoriatic arthritis.
+The treatment for psoriatic arthritis targets the joints and skin lesions.
+Anti-TNF-alpha therapy for psoriatic arthritis has been a significant advance, resulting in a significant improvement in symptoms and a delay in progression of the disease.
+Secukinumab, an anti-interleukin-17A monoclonal antibody, is effective at treating psoriasis and psoriatic arthritis.

-Management of reactive arthritis involves assessing and treating an active infection.
-Chlamydial infections should be treated with antibiotics.
-No evidence supports the use of antibiotics for treatment of urogenital or enteric forms of reactive arthritis.
+The management of reactive arthritis involves assessing and treating an active infection.
+Chlamydia infections should be treated with antibiotics.
+There is no evidence to support the use of antibiotics for treatment of urogenital or enteric forms of reactive arthritis.
 High-dose NSAIDs are also used to treat patients with reactive arthritis.
 Indomethacin 50–75 mg twice daily is commonly used.
 Persistent reactive arthritis may respond to DMARDs, such as sulfasalazine, azathioprine, or methotrexate .

-Approximately 50% of patients with reactive arthritis can expect symptoms to resolve in the first six months; 30–50% will develop chronic arthritis .
+Approximately 50% of patients with reactive arthritis can expect symptoms to resolve in the first 6 months; however, 30–50% will develop chronic arthritis .

 The prognosis of enteropathic arthritis is determined by the severity of the underlying bowel disease.
 Patients with well-controlled inflammatory bowel disease rarely develop severe enteropathic arthritis .